MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 The default `CREATE SOURCE ..` statement will just create a top-level source object that represents a single ingestion of data from an upstream system.
-To actually ingest data from that upstream system into a persist collection, the user will use a `CREATE TABLE .. ` statement with an option that references the source and the external reference.
+To actually ingest data from that upstream system into a persist collection, the user will use a `CREATE TABLE ..
+FROM SOURCE` statement with an option that references the source and the external reference.

 We will allow more than one table to reference the same external upstream reference, using a potentially different set of columns.
 This allows a user to handle an upstream schema change by creating a new table for the same upstream table and then performing a blue-green swap operation to switch their downstream dependencies to the new table, and then drop the old one.
+While we could also enable multiple subsources to reference the same external upstream reference, we will instead continue to restrict this to provide an incentive for users to opt-in to the migration to tables and allow us to deprecate subsources sooner.

-The existing options to `CREATE SOURCE` for Postgres & MySQL sources that specify which tables to ingest (`FOR ALL TABLES`, `FOR SCHEMAS` and `FOR TABLES`) will be removed.
+The existing options to `CREATE SOURCE` for Postgres & MySQL sources that specify automatic subsources to create (`FOR ALL TABLES`, `FOR SCHEMAS` and `FOR TABLES`) will be removed.
 Instead, all upstream tables to ingest from this source will need to be explicitly referenced in a `CREATE TABLE` statement.
 While this may seem controversial, more often than not these options cause upstream data that does not need to be